 MyLab Math homework system is required for this class.
 You may be dropped from the class if you fail to register and do your homework.

-- 3. Calculators: TI-30XIIS or a scientific calculator - 4.
+- 3. Calculators: scientific or graphing calculators. - 4.
 Positive learning attitudes: take responsibility for your study, work hard, be patient, be perseverant, demonstrate professionalism and treat people with respect.

 Course Websites: